 Figures in parentheses following the course credit hours indicate the number of clock hours per week devoted to lecture and laboratory.
 When it appears, the third and final number in these parentheses indicates the number of recitation hours per week.
 Specific information regarding courses within a particular department is located immediately before the course listings.

 Prerequisite

-A prerequisite is a course or other preparation that must be completed before enrollment in another course.
+A prerequisite is a course or other preparation that must be completed before beginning a course to ensure that students can successfully complete the course.
 All prerequisites are included in catalog course descriptions.